 Now that winter has really set in with its frigid temperatures and snowy days, keeping a infant or toddler entertained can be challenging.
 With a new baby of my own, I'm always looking for reasons to get out of the house for a change of scenery—I find it helps both my little one and me avoid cabin fever.
-Here are 10 of my favorite ideas for busting boredom and staying sane during the upcoming chilly weeks.
+Here are 11 of my favorite ideas for busting boredom and staying sane during these chilly weeks.

 Soak in some culture with baby.
 Photo courtesy of Parents Tours

-Take advantage of deep discounts for babies at museums.
+3. Take advantage of deep discounts for babies and baby-friendly tours at museums.
 If your child is really young, bring them to a museum that you like so they can nap in the stroller or carrier while you take in some art.
 Dozens of museums and attractions around Boston are free for babies.
 We recently did this with my baby and he loved looking around the Museum of Fine Arts once he woke up (they even have play dates for slightly older kids).
-And if your child is a bit older, they’ll love visiting the Boston Children’s Museum and Museum of Science to explore the exciting exhibits.
-If you want to meet other parents and caregivers while visiting a museum, check out the guided Parent Tours meet-ups—there’s one coming up soon.
+The Davis Museum at Wellesley College offers really popular and relaxing stroller tours each month, and Gore Place in Waltham hosts babywearing tours.

-Bundle up and get out!
+4. Bundle up and get out!
 If the weather isn’t too frightful, bundle up and head outside for a breath of fresh air.
-You can stretch your legs right in your own neighborhood or you can venture to a local walking path or park.
+You can stretch your legs right in your own neighborhood or you can venture to a local walking path or park...spots like the Public Garden (downtown) and Wellesley College's Lake Waban (out in the Metrowest 'burbs) are populated with ducks, geese, and swans (at Lake Waban, they are there year-round!) that babies love to look at.
 And if it’s too cold to stay outside for long, walk indoors at a local mall.
 It’s one of my go-to activities for sneaking in a stroller nap and some exercise now that the ground is so icy.

-Go to a babywearing event.
+7. Go to a babywearing event.
 Babywearing International hosts regular meetings so you can try on or even borrow baby carriers—and meet other moms, dads and caregivers.
 Plus the group often gets together for fun activities like brunch at kid-friendly restaurants.
 Both are great ways to get out and meet other parents and their little ones.
-You can also get some exercise while babywearing when you attend one of Mama Ballroom’s classes—find the group in Sudbury this January.
+You can also get some exercise while babywearing when you attend one of Mama Ballroom’s classes.

-Introduce baby to the water before pool season is here.
+11. Introduce baby to the water before pool season is here.
 Even if your baby is only a few months old, you can sign up for swimming lessons.
 There are a ton of places in the Boston area that run programs where babies and toddlers learn to love the water and you learn water safety.
+Plus, there are plenty of indoor pools with open swim times for families.
 It’s a great way to bond and get out of the house in a warm, indoor location when the weather isn’t cooperating.

 Top photo via Bigstock